Rays vs. Guardians Player Props Betting Odds

-You can see player prop bet odds for Yandy Diaz, Jose Ramirez and others on the Tampa Bay Rays and Cleveland Guardians heading into their matchup at 7:10 PM ET on Friday at Progressive Field.
+You can wager on player prop bet odds for Yandy Diaz, Jose Ramirez and other players on the Tampa Bay Rays and Cleveland Guardians prior to their matchup at 6:10 PM ET on Saturday at Progressive Field.

 Bet on this matchup or its props with BetMGM!